-Sub - Principle How Sefton Council Achieves the Principle Managing risk. ♦ The Council has a Risk Management Framework in place; Managing performance.
-The Council's Performance Management of new projects is linked to the Framework for Change; Robust internal control.
-A system of scrutiny and review is in place as part of the Council's decision making process;

-Sub - Principle How 9 Sefton Council Achieves the Principle Managing data.
-Strong public financial management.
-The Council has an Audit and Governance Committee who meet quarterly and provide independent assurance of the adequacy of the Council's Risk Management Framework and the associated control environment; ♦ The Council has a Risk Management Handbook and the Audit and Governance Committee review the Corporate Risk Register at each meeting; An Internal Audit function is maintained and reports quarterly to the Audit and Governance Committee; ♦ A data management framework and procedures are in place and are readily available to all members of staff.
-The Council has appointed a Data Protection Officer, Senior Information Risk Owner and Deputy; ♦ The Council has a robust financial strategy with Financial Planning protocols in place (Framework for Change, Annual Budget Monitoring, Medium Term Financial Plan and Forward Plans), and \Diamond The Council's Financial Statements are available to the Public on the Council's website.
+Sub - Principle How Sefton Council Achieves the Principle Managing risk. ◊ The Council has a Risk Management Framework in place; Managing performance. ◊ The Council's Performance Management of new projects is linked to the Framework for Change; Robust internal control. ♦ A system of scrutiny and review is in place as part of the Council's decision making process; Managing data. \$ The Council has an Audit and Governance Committee who meet quarterly and provide independent assurance of the adequacy of the Council's Risk Management Framework and the associated control environment; Strong public financial management.
+The Council has a Risk Management Handbook and the Audit and Governance Committee review the Corporate Risk Register at each meeting; \$ An Internal Audit function is maintained and reports quarterly to the Audit and Governance Committee; \$ A data management framework and procedures are in place and are readily available to all members of staff.
+The Council has appointed a Data Protection Officer, Senior Information Risk Owner and Deputy; \$ There is a mandatory e learning module available for all Council employees on Information Compliance, Sharing and Guarding and all Council employees are required to complete an ongoing mandatory annual refresher module.
+Compliance with the requirement is monitored; \$ The Council has a robust financial strategy with Financial Planning protocols in place (Framework for Change, Annual Budget Monitoring, Medium Term Financial Plan), and \$ The Council's Financial Statements are available to the Public on the Council's website.